 Research from Ohio State University in 2021 revealed that shoppers need a bit of persuading when it comes to picking up wonky veg in the supermarket.

 How do you persuade people to ‘buy wonky’?

 The study found consumers can be very picky when it comes to choosing their carrots.
 Using hypothetical shopping scenarios, the researchers discovered that participants needed to be told wonky carrots were just as good for them as so-called ‘perfect’ ones.

 And not only that, display marketing also needed to inform them that buying ‘ugly’ carrots would help reduce food waste too.

-The researchers found that this double-edged approach was the most effective way of driving sales and that one message alone wasn’t as effective.
+This double-edged approach was found to be the most effective way of driving sales, whereas one message alone wasn’t as effective.